buildout/buildout/CONTRIBUTING.rst

 =========

 This project is licensed under the Zope Public License.
-Unlike the contributing to the Zope and Plone projects, you do not need to sign a contributor agreement to contribute to **buildout**.
+Unlike contributing to the Zope and Plone projects, you do not need to sign a contributor agreement to contribute to **buildout**.